What Is Composite Decking?

 – **TimberTech / AZEK** — Our top recommendation.
 Capped polymer boards with excellent fade and stain resistance.

-What Is Wood Decking?
+## What Is Wood Decking?

 – **Pressure-treated pine** — The most affordable option.
 Treated with preservatives to resist rot and insects.
 Available at every lumber yard in Columbia.

-Durability: How Each Material Handles Mid-Missouri Weather
+## Durability: How Each Material Handles Mid-Missouri Weather

-This is where the comparison gets real for local homeowners.
-Mid-Missouri’s climate is tough on outdoor materials.
-According to the National Weather Service St. Louis office, our region experiences temperature swings from single digits in winter to the upper 90s in summer, with average annual rainfall around 42 inches.
+National Weather Service St. Louis office, our region sees temperature swings from single digits in winter to the upper 90s in summer, with roughly 42 inches of average annual rainfall.

-Composite Durability
+### Composite Durability

 – **UV resistance:** Premium composites include UV inhibitors that prevent significant fading.
 Expect slight color change in the first year, then stability.